7 reasons why I want my first Mother’s Day to be in the Netherlands

 Did I mention that knowing more than one language can increase cognitive flexibility and reserve?
 It is even associated with differences in brain structure as an adult.

-Brainiac child with all-natural, organically-cultivated, and enhanced IQ and EQ?
+Brainiac child with an all-natural, organically-cultivated, enhanced IQ?
 Why not?

 4. Education in the Netherlands

-My Dutch kid would be able to get a college degree without accruing as high of student loan debt upon graduation as they would if I were to raise them in the US.
+My Dutch kid would be able to get a college degree without being crushed under the burden of a student loan, as they would have, if I were to raise them in the US.

 Naturally, the trade-off is that I’m paying higher income tax, but that’s another story.